OSU-BMBL/ssread/static/docs/faq.md

 # Why do you choose PCA instead of CCA or LSI for reduction in the identification of disease dataset cell types?

-In the identification of disease cell types, we used Seurat's _FindTransferAnchors_ and _TransferData_ function to transfer cell types from the healthy atlas to disease datasets, which project PCA structure from the reference (healthy atlas) onto the query (disease dataset).
+In the identification of disease cell types, we used Seurat's _FindTransferAnchors_ and _TransferData_ function to transfer cell types from the control atlas to disease datasets, which project PCA structure from the reference (control atlas) onto the query (disease dataset).
 PCA is [recommended](https://rdrr.io/cran/Seurat/man/FindTransferAnchors.html) when reference and query datasets are from scRNA-seq.
 CCA is [considered](https://satijalab.org/seurat/v3.1/atacseq_integration_vignette.html) better captures the shared feature correlation structure across single-cell modalities.
 LSI is [considered](https://satijalab.org/seurat/v3.1/atacseq_integration_vignette.html) better captures the 'internal' structure of ATAC-seq data in the case of scRNA-seq to scATAC-seq transfer.

 # What is the scREAD overall pipeline?

 Our database organically integrates multiple state-of-the-art tools, including [IRIS3](https://bmbl.bmi.osumc.edu/iris3/), [SCINA](https://github.com/jcao89757/SCINA), [Seurat](https://satijalab.org/seurat/), and [IRIS-EDA](https://bmbls.bmi.osumc.edu/IRIS).
 These tools are either reputed or have been justified with the best performance in the analytical area.

-## 1. Construction of Human and Mouse healthy atlas
+## 1. Construction of Human and Mouse control atlas

-Human and Mouse healthy atlas come from the 11 scRNA-Seq & snRNA-Seq studies.
+Human and Mouse control atlas come from the 11 scRNA-Seq & snRNA-Seq studies.
 Genes detected in less than 3 cells and cells detected in less than 200 genes were filtered out.
 Principal component analysis (PCA) was performed to obtain a small number of principal components, 25 PCA components were used as input of Uniform Manifold Approximation and Projection ([UMAP](https://github.com/lmcinnes/umap)).
 Initial clustering was performed using Seurat's (v3.1.5) SNN graph clustering using the _FindClusters_ function a resolution of 0.8.
 Each cell was assigned a cell type based on a manually created marker gene list file (see table below) using SCINA R package (v1.2.0), the cells with unknown labels identified from SCINA were first compared with clusters from Seurat, and then assigned to the nearest identified cell types.

 | **Astrocytes** | **Endothelial cells** | **Excitatory neurons** | **Inhibitory neurons** | **Microglia** | **Oligodendrocytes** | **Oligodendrocyte precursor cells** | **Pericytes** |
 | :------------: | :-------------------: | :--------------------: | :--------------------: | :-----------: | :------------------: | :---------------------------------: | :-----------: |